rebeccaestiarte/lab-intro-to-git/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Go ahead and add the changes of your fie to the *Staging Area*.
+Go ahead and add the changes of your file to the *Staging Area*.

 ### Step 4 - Modifying the previous commit